sandialabs/sudoku-online/specifications/board.md

 We may want to highlight certain cells in the board.

-- *Board parent serial number*: unique integer
+- *Board parent serial number*: optional unique integer of parent board
 - *Goal cells*: cells whose values we want the user to affect indirectly
 - *Accessible cells*: cells the user is permitted to act upon
+- *Conflicting cells*: optional cells that have no possible solution (structured as a list just like accessibleCells)
+- *solved*: optional boolean indicating whether this board represents an acceptable and complete solution
+- *backtrackingBoard*: optional boolean indicating whether this board is only available to allow the user to backtrack and handle incorrect assignments or exclusions

 ### Current Assignments